abap2xlsx/abap2xlsx/docs/contributing/publishing-a-new-release.md

 - Click "Releases"
 - Click "Draft a new release"
 - Click "Choose a tag"
-- Type the title, click "Auto-generate release notes" and click "Prview" to verify
+- Type the title, click "Auto-generate release notes" and click "Prview" to verify; you should have a list with the following items, edit as required:
+    - `+`: new feature
+    - `*`: bug fix
+    - `!`: feature modification
+    - `-`: feature removed
 - Click "Publish release"
 - It's done, zip and tar.gz files are automatically assigned to the release
-- The new release appears in the Code home page
+- The new release appears in the Code home page, with the changelog in the release page itself.